 Every beer has a story.
 That's what we believe here at Untold Brewing, where our goal is to brew world-class beers inspired by the collective stories of our lives and our community.

-Our story begins in Scituate, MA, which is where we grew up and where we are building our brewery and taproom.
-The taproom - a renovated historic schoolhouse dating back to 1852 - will be a unique space where people from all communities can gather to drink great beer and enjoy good company.
-We will feature a dozen tap handles, beer-to-go in growlers/cans/bottles, and both indoor and outdoor seating areas.
-In addition to our regular operating hours (stay tuned for those) we will be hosting special events each month that combine our beer with other things you love.
+Our story begins in Scituate, MA, which is where we grew up and where we built our brewery and taproom.
+The taproom - a renovated historic schoolhouse dating back to 1852 - is a unique space where people from all communities gather to drink great beer and enjoy good company.
+We feature a dozen tap handles, beer-to-go in growlers, crowlers, and cans, and both indoor and outdoor seating areas.
+We also have food trucks and pop-ups to keep you fed and special events each month in and outside of the taproom.

-Follow along with us as we build a brewery, and we hope that once we open you'll stop by to enjoy a beer and share your story with us.
+We hope that you'll stop by to enjoy a beer and share your story with us.

 Matt's a Scituate native and started his journey almost 3 years ago when he became a brewer.
 During that time he worked at the award-winning Georgetown Brewing Company learning more than he possibly could have imagined.
-He's been dreaming of opening a brewery for many years and couldn’t think of a better way to prepare than the path he chose.
+He dreamt of opening a brewery for many years and couldn’t think of a better way to prepare than the path he chose.
 He loves all styles of beer, but the quickest way to his heart is with a big, boozy imperial stout.